Penghua558/shell/README.md

 executing this command should overwrite current path enviroment with new  paths ``path1``,``path2``, ``path3`` and whatever paths you have passed on the command.
-If you only type a single command ``path`` without passing any argument, nothing will happen to path enviroment, instead an error message will print to screen
+If you only type a single command ``path`` without passing any argument, nothing will happen to path enviroment, instead an error message will print to screen.